ShanaDart73/escapeApp/lib/lanWangJiVsAlcohol/chapters/chapter9.md

 “Does Lán WàngJī raise rabbits?”
 Jiāng Chéng couldn’t help but twitch the corner of his mouth at that thought.

-He then realised that it was Lán XīChén, since the two brothers looked similar in appearance, but differed in their personality.
+He then realised that it was Lán XīChén, since the two brothers looked similar in appearance but differed in their personality.

-Lán XīChén looked surprised to see Jiāng Chéng, but showed no sign of wariness or hostility.
+Lán XīChén looked surprised to see Jiāng Chéng but showed no sign of wariness or hostility.

-Jiāng Chéng knew that he had trespassed on Yúnshēn Bùzhīchù, but he was determined to find what happened to Wèi WúXiàn.
+Jiāng Chéng knew that he had trespassed on Yúnshēn Bùzhīchù, but he was determined to find out what happened to Wèi WúXiàn.

 As he came closer to Lán XīChén, he said, “Zéwú-Jūn, I have an important matter to discuss with Wèi WúXiàn, and I hope you will forgive my intrusion.”